BThvedt/react-graphql-nginx-docker-starter/README.md

 For your instance, choose Ubuntu 16.04 (for some reason 18.04 doesn't work for me.. todo: figure out why) and find where it asks for the launch script.
 Copy/paste the contents of lightsail-startup-script.sh, changing the "domainnamehere.com" lines to whatever your desired domain name is.
 Hit create, and wait a few mins, the containers don't start up right away.

 Once running, go into your instance and under the networking tab attach a static IP.
 You can also connect using ssh and running docker container ls to see if all 4 containers are running, they should be.
-Point your domain to the static IP including the subdomains, or if you're like me on windows edit Windows/System32/drivers/etc/hosts to indlude (assuming your static IP you just attached is 123.45.678.91)
+Point your domain to the static IP including the subdomains, or if you're like me on windows and want to see it right away (or haven't got a spare domain name lying around) edit Windows/System32/drivers/etc/hosts to indlude (assuming your static IP you just attached is 123.45.678.91)

 123.45.678.91 yourdomain.com